 Gifts from a golden period

-The cello, viola and two violins are from Smith's 'golden period', from the 1940s to mid-1950s, and have changed little since they were made.
+The cello, viola and two violins in the Museum's collection are from Smith's 'golden period', from the 1940s to mid-1950s.
+They have changed little since they were made.

 These instruments are played on special occasions under the guidance of the Museum's conservators.